egenix-ops/owl-shoes/README.md

 ## Modifying the ChatGPT Context & Prompt
 - You can use local prompt from prompt.js.
-- You can tweak the prompt and some other options via Airtable, either modify your record directly, or use Airtable form as below.
+- You can tweak the prompt and some other options via Airtable, either modify your record directly, or create and use your Airtable form as below.

 ![Airtable Form](images/airtable-form.png)